Create project

 You will be asked a few questions to configure your project:

-- Where should we create our new project?
+- Where should we create your new project? ./your-app-name

 - Do you plan to write TypeScript?
 Yes